trans-travel/trans-travel/us/mt.md

 ## Legal Definition of Sex

+Montana has a definition of sex largely in line with sex assigned at birth would be included in nearly all Montana law (for example, Montana's on-the-books-but-not-enforceable-due-to-SCOTUS anti-gay marriage law was amended, as well as nearly every other law in Montana that references sex.

 Non-binary people are not recognized.

 Some laws specify male, female, and similar words based on sex assigned at birth, gametes, and/or chromosomes.

 Montana does not generally allow changing of ID.

-If SB458 2023 becomes law (it is currently passed by the legislature but not yet signed by the governor as of May 12, 2023), a definition of sex largely in line with sex assigned at birth would be included in nearly all Montana law.

 ## Medical Care